North–South Commuter Railway: Tracks

 The line will feature an Elastic Sleeper Direct Fasten (ESDF) type ballastless track with concrete sleepers in the mainline and plastic/fiber-reinforced foam urethane railroad ties on turnouts in the mainline and depot.
 Continuous welded rails will be employed on the mainline, while jointed rails with fishplates will be employed in the depot.
 60 kg/m rails will be employed in the mainline while rails built to the JIS 50N rail profile will be used in the depot.

+Depot

+The railway will have three depots with one in each region: Malanday, Mabalacat, and Banlic.
+The Malanday depot, located beside the Valenzuela station in Malanday, Valenzuela, will serve as the main depot, hosting the operations control center for the entire line.
+The Mabalacat depot, located along Gil Puyat Avenue in Clark Freeport Zone, Mabalacat, Pampanga, will function as a parking facility for train sets plying the Malolos–Calamba route.
+The Banlic depot will be located on a 24.5 ha lot in Calamba, Laguna, near the namesake barangay and station in Cabuyao, featuring a control center, stabling yard, maintenance shop, and ancillary buildings.